maykelg/rhdh-plugin-toolbox/README.md

 ## Limitations

-- Only frontend and backend plugin pairs are supported (can you contribute a fix?)
+- Only frontend and backend plugin pairs are supported (can you contribute a fix?).
+- There's no official toolbox image yet, you have to build it using the `build-and-run-toolbox-image.sh` script (but this could change as the project improves).

 ## Getting Started